ramongduraes/snet-image-bytearray/tutorials/1_INSTALL_SNET.md

 - The Python installation commands used in the script are only guaranteed to work for Ubuntu 18.04;
 - Python3 usually comes pre-installed as default Python interpreter for Ubuntu 18.04 desktop and server, however if you're running minimal installations (e.g. a Docker container) it will need to be installed manually;
-- If you have other versions of Python installed in your system, you'll need to make sure that SNET-CLI is using Python3 >= 3.6.5.
+- If you have other versions of Python installed in your system, make sure that SNET CLI is using Python3 >= 3.6.5.

 ```bash
 # Install Python >= 3.6.5